 A few ideas would be to try and hold hands a lot while taking a walk, kiss and hug as often as you can, holding hands while watching the TV together, knee touching each other or foot drift over each other while eating and, of course, sex.

-Love language is a very interesting concept coined by Dr. Gary Chapman.
-It helps any couple better communicate their feelings towards their partner, keep each other’s love tank full, and almost guarantees a longer lasting relationship.
+5 Love languages is a very interesting concept coined by Dr. Gary Chapman.
+It helps any couple better communicate their feelings towards their partner, keep each other’s love tank full, and almost guarantees a long-lasting relationship.
 Are you wondering how you can know your primary love language?
 Well, you may say all of these things are important to you, and that can be totally true, but we all have that particular one that makes up our primary love language.

 Dr. Gary Chapman advised that you ask yourself; what does your spouse do or say or fail to do or say that hurts you deeply?
 If, for example, your deepest pain is the critical, judgmental words of your spouse, then perhaps your love language is “Words of Affirmation.”